telerik/ajax-docs/api/server/Telerik.Web.UI/RadSpell.md

 The IDs can be server-side or client-side.
 RadSpell will find the
             appropriate server control and use its ClientID to attach to it.
             Note that you cannot mix server and client IDs in this list - use only one kind.

+###  ControlToCheck `String`

+The ID of the control to check.

+#### Remarks
+The ID can be both a server-side ID, or a client-side ID.
+RadSpell will find the
+            appropriate server control and use its ClientID to attach to it.

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

 ###  CustomDictionarySourceTypeName `String`